-Sure, most of us know by now who invented Amazon, Facebook, or Google.
-But who invented other popular websites and apps that millions of people use everyday, such as YouTube, eBay, WhatsApp, Duolingo, or Spotify?
-Well, these brilliant people.
-Here are the creators of 15 of the most popular websites/apps:
+Sure, most of us know by now who invented Amazon and Facebook.
+But who invented other popular websites and apps that millions of people use every day?
+For example, YouTube, WhatsApp, or Spotify.

 Who invented YouTube?

-He had looked for clips of Janet’s incident online, but had found none.
-For at the time (early 2000’s) there where no websites where one could share homemade videos.
+He had looked for clips of Janet’s incident online but had found none.
+At the time (the early 2000s), there were no websites where one could share homemade videos.
 He told his friends about this void, and the trio decided to launch YouTube.